- Machine mark removal and rust removal

-The reason being that media size often determine the suitability of a media to finish some particular workpieces.
+The reason being that media size often determines the suitability of a media to finish some particular workpieces.

-This is because finishing media’ shape determine the media’s effectiveness in reaching into the inner areas of the workpieces being processed.
+This is because finishing media shape determines the media’s effectiveness in reaching into the inner areas of the workpieces being processed.

 In addition, the shape can determine whether a finishing media will be lodging within the holes of workpieces.